Brian Lewis, 2nd Baron Essendon: Biography

-In 1930, along with noted pilot Charles Barnard, he founded Brian Lewis and C.D.
+In 1930, along with noted pilot Charles Barnard, Lewis founded Brian Lewis and C.D.
 Barnard Ltd as aircraft dealers, becoming the main UK agent for de Havilland.
 In 1931 the company became Brian Lewis and Company Ltd and merged with Selfridges Aviation Department, declaring itself as “The largest retailers in the world”.
 Based at Heston Aerodrome in Middlesex, the company expanded to Hooton Park Aerodrome, Liverpool and later to Renfrew Airport, Glasgow and Ipswich.
 It later moved from Heston to Elstree Aerodrome, then known as Aldenham.

-In the late 1930s, he was a motoring correspondent of the News Chronicle and a President of the Guild of Motoring Writers.
+In the late 1930s, Lewis was a motoring correspondent of the News Chronicle and a President of the Guild of Motoring Writers.

 Lord Essendon succeeded his father in the peerage and barony in 1944.
 His main recreation was golf.
 He was a member of the Bath Club in London.

-He lived in London and at Avenue Eglantine 5, Lausanne, Switzerland.
+Lewis lived in London and at Avenue Eglantine 5, Lausanne, Switzerland.
 He died in Lausanne, Switzerland.